 Naming a town after a unique location must have been a safe choice for the founding fathers who wished not to offend any segment of their population.
 I mean, who can get upset over South Bend, Indiana?
-Does anybody even know what bends south?
-Maybe it bends south so much it actually turns north into Hell, Michigan.
+Really?
+A river bending south?
+What are the chances?
+It’s the exact opposite of Hell, Michigan.

 COUSIN: My wife and I currently live in a small farmhouse outside of Hell, Michigan.

 Speaking of Hell, I really admire the towns that did not play it safe and picked names whose origins cannot be quickly identified.
 Names like Provo, Utah, Holyoke, Massachusetts, and Hackensack, New Jersey.
 I also like the name of another town in New Jersey, Hoboken.
 The town even has a famous son.
 But for some reason Frank Sinatra never memorialized his hometown in song: “Hoboken!
 Hoboken!
 If I can make it there, will anybody care?”

 But no matter how obscure, every town’s name carries meaning.
 For example, Honolulu means please tip generously in Hawaiian.
 Some other examples:

 - Yakima, WA: “Oh my” in Latvian.

 - Oshkosh, WI: “Excuse me” in Germanic Russian with a twist of French Canadian.

 - Kalamazoo, MI: “Bless you” in Lithuanian.